top of page

 3. Defined Jewishness by Blood: Even if your family had converted to Christianity generations ago, you were still considered Jewish if you had three or more Jewish grandparents.
 The Nazis weren’t interested in your religion—just your ancestry.

-The Nuremberg Laws didn’t just strip away rights—they dehumanized an entire population.
-By defining Jews as “other” and isolating them legally, the Nazis made it easier for average Germans to turn a blind eye to what was coming next, the Holocaust.
+The Nuremberg Laws made it official: Jews weren't German anymore.
+Not legally, anyway, making it easier for average Germans to turn a blind eye to what was coming next.

 DiscouragingGermanJewishIntegration.webp